Near Elfrida in Cochise County, Arizona — The American Mountains (Southwest)

 Erected 1934 by Progressive Pioneers Club, Cochise County Historical & Archeological Society, and US Forest Service.

 Location.
 31° 55.337′ N, 109° 58.042′ W. Marker is near Elfrida, Arizona, in Cochise County.
 Marker can be reached from Ironwood Road.
+Marker is at the Cochise Stronghold Campground, 9 miles east of US-191 on Ironwood Road.
 Touch for map.
-Marker is at the Cochise Stronghold Campground, 9 miles east of US-191 on Ironwood Road.
 Marker is in this post office area: Pearce AZ 85625, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 16 miles of this marker, measured as the crow flies.
-Dragoon Springs Stage Stop (approx. 6.1 miles away); Confederate Graves at Dragoon Springs (approx. 6.2 miles away); Old Pearce Post Office (approx. 8.7 miles away); Sulphur Springs (approx. 10.7 miles away); Council Rocks (approx. 11.4 miles away); Veterans Pioneers Settlers (approx. 15.3 miles away); Boothill Graveyard (approx. 15.3 miles away); Boothill Graveyard and Jewish Memorial (approx. 15.3 miles away).
+Dragoon Springs Stage Stop (approx. 6.1 miles away); Confederate Graves at Dragoon Springs (approx. 6.2 miles away); Old Pearce Post Office Sulphur Springs (approx. 10.7 miles away); Four miles southeast at Council Rocks (approx. 11.4 miles away); Veterans Pioneers Settlers (approx. 15.3 miles away); Boothill Graveyard (approx. 15.3 miles away); Welcome to Boothill Graveyard (approx. 15.3 miles away).

 Credits.
 This page was last revised on July 26, 2018.
-This page originally submitted on November 10, 2010, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 1,386 times since then and 9 times this year.
+It was originally submitted on November 10, 2010, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 1,486 times since then and 14 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on November 10, 2010, by Bill Kirchner of Tucson, Arizona. • Syd Whittle was the editor who published this page.